 1. ‘IllumiNations: Reflections Of Earth’ Says Goodbye

-At the end of summer 2019, IllumiNations: Reflections of Earth will officially come to a close once and for all, so you better watch it as many times as possible — and take advantage of the IllumiNations dining package.
+At the end of summer 2019, Sept.
+30 to be exact, IllumiNations: Reflections of Earth officially came to a close once and for all.

-In fall 2019, a new limited-time show will premiere following in the footsteps of IllumiNations.
-The experience is called Epcot Forever and will be set to classic Epcot tunes.
+On Oct.
+1, the new limited-time show, Epcot Forever, premiered following in the footsteps of IllumiNations.
 As previously described by Disney, “The show begins with a spark of imagination that quickly grows into an epic spectacle of fireworks, music, lighting, lasers, and choreographed, special effects kites.”

 3. New Nighttime Spectacular